Page Last Updated 2026-04-19

 Introduction to the Araliaceae Family

-The Araliaceae family is best known for its most popular plant, Ginseng.
+The Araliaceae family is best known for its most popular plant, ginseng.
 But there are so many other lovely plants in this family.
-My personal favorite member of this family is Oplopanax horridus or Devil’s Club.
-Devil’s Club is typical of the family growing as a shrub with large leaves and small flowers in tall umbels followed by small red drupes.
-The Araliaceae are part of the Apiales order of core dicots and are very closely related to the Apiaceae family and have many overlapping characteristics.
-In general, however, the Apiaceae are usually herbs that produce dry schizocarps, while the Araliaceae are usually shrubs or trees and usually produce berry-like drupes.
+My personal favorite member of this family is Oplopanax horridus, or Devil’s Club.
+It’s pretty typical of the family growing as a shrub with large leaves and small flowers in tall umbels followed by small red drupes.

 Uses of Araliaceae